 Since the department specializes in sociocultural anthropology, successful applicants to the Ph.D. program must have selected this field of the discipline for the intensive study.
 Moreover, the department expects applicants to have preliminary research interests that are broadly consistent with those of our faculty.
-This is especially important given the nature of anthropological fieldwork (long-term field research, typically).
+This is especially important given the nature of anthropological fieldwork.

 Successful applicants to our program excelled in their undergraduate work and have demonstrated strong intellectual capabilities and creativity in pursuit of their scholarly goals.
-Accordingly, while a high score on the Graduate Record Examination (GRE) is helpful, the Department gives primary consideration to applicants' statements of purpose and letters of purpose and letters of recommendation.
+Accordingly, while a high score on the Graduate Record Examination (GRE) is helpful, the Department gives primary consideration to an applicant's statement of purpose, letters of recommendation, and writing sample.

 Tuition and Fees